ibmresilient/resilient-community-apps/oauth-utils/README.md

 ```
 * Add the resultant `refresh_token` to the app.config file for the required app.

-**_NOTE:_** In the example we used a test user with User Type of `External`.
-Selecting User Type `Internal` will allow the application to access the Google api without having to go through the verification process.
+**_NOTE:_** In the example, we used a test user with User Type of `External`.
+Selecting User Type `Internal` allows the application to access the Google API without having to go through the verification process.

 See: [Setting up OAuth 2.0 with Google Cloud](https://support.google.com/cloud/answer/6158849?hl=en)